aziz/PlainNotes/README.md

 Open command palette and search for `Note: Change Color…`. it will give you a list of 10 different colors that is shown in the above image.
 Pressing up and down will give you a preview.
 Color of the note is remembered by PlainNotes and whenever you open that file, PlainNotes will set the color-scheme automatically.

+#### Archive note
+Open command palette and search for `Note: Archive`.
+This will move the note into an archive folder than can be specified in the settings -- The default archive directory is `.archive`.
+Archiving a note hides it from the Index and List.

+#### Unarchive notes
+Open command palette and search for `Note: Unarchive...`.
+This will open a list of archived notes sorted by modification date.
+Selecting one from the list will unarchive that note.

+#### Delete note
+Open a note and then open command palette and search for `Note: Delete`.

+#### Rename note
+Open a note and then open command palette and search for `Note: Rename`.

 #### Change note file extension
 You can change the note file extension in settings.
 To do so, go to `Preferences -> Package Settings -> PlainNotes -> Settings - User` and modify `"note_save_extension":`.
 The default note type is `.note` which has the possibility of setting different note colors and some special markup.